-Driving conditions in the winter months can be full of treacherous hazards including, winter ice, poor visibility, strong winds, snow, rain, and more, especially in northern regions that get a lot of snow and ice.
-Additional preparations can help make a trip safer or help motorists deal with an emergency.
+Driving conditions in the winter months can be full of treacherous hazards including winter ice, poor visibility, strong winds, snow, rain, and more, especially in northern regions.
+Additional preparations can help make a trip safer and help motorists deal with an emergency.